 Drs.
 Terrie Moffitt and Avshalom Caspi of the Department of Psychology & Neuroscience have been named the 2019 Outstanding Postdoc Mentors at Duke.
 Read more here. read more about Moffitt and Caspi are awarded "Outstanding Mentor" award at Duke University »

 Gait speed (how fast you walk) is not only an indicator of your physical well-being but also an index of the health of your brain.
 These findings are based on the Dunedin Study, which has followed a birth cohort of 1,000 children born in the early 1970s to age 45 years.
 The findings, which appear on October 11 in JAMA Network Open, reveal that midlife adults with slower gait speed showed evidence of accelerated biological aging and greater declines in their cognitive functioning from childhood to midlife.
-A most remarkable… read more about Association of Neurocognitive and Physical Function With Gait Speed in Midlife »
+A most… read more about Association of Neurocognitive and Physical Function With Gait Speed in Midlife »

 Aaron Reuben has a new article about Nature and Health, in Outside magazine.
 Available here.
 The article and author are also featured in a podcast on "The Doctors Prescribing Nature" by Outside magazine.
 Listen here, or find it on Apple Podcasts here. read more about Ph.D.
 Student (and science journalist) Aaron Reuben has a new article about Nature and Health, in Outside magazine »